 Stamp duties are due on each civil or judicial document that is intended to be used as evidence.
-Stamp duty is generally CFCA1 000 per page.
-There is no stamp duty greater than CFCA2 000 or less than CFCA900, whatever the size of the paper.
-Some amendments (January 1, 2013) consist of the following:
+Stamp duty is generally XAF1 000 per page.
+There is no stamp duty greater than XAF2 000 or less than XAF900, whatever the size of the paper.
+Some amendments (1 January 2013) consist of the following:

-- All claims for reimbursement submitted to the Board are subject to a stamp duty of CFCA2 000; - Requests to the administration for professional competitions are subject to a stamp duty of CFCA1 000; - Applications for allocation of land are subject to a stamp duty of CFCA1 000; - Invoices for supplies to the administration of less than CFCA1 million are subject to a stamp duty of CFCA5 000, and the same applies to certificates of sale of reshaped vehicles and materials of vehicles of the State and public bodies; - All invoices that accompany an order of the Administration in lieu of a service contract or a public market are subject to a stamp duty of CFCA5 000; and - Any application other than those mentioned above addressed to the Tax Authorities is subject to a stamp duty of CFCA2 000.
+- All claims for reimbursement submitted to the administration are subject to a stamp duty of XAF2 000;

+- Requests to the administration for professional competitions are subject to a stamp duty of XAF1 000;

+- Applications for allocation of land are subject to a stamp duty of XAF1 000;

+- Invoices for supplies to the administration of less than XAF1 million are subject to a stamp duty of XAF5 000, and the same applies to certificates of sale of reshaped vehicles and materials of vehicles of the State and public bodies (article 529 of GTC modified by the finance law for 2013);

+- All invoices that accompany an order

+of the Administration in lieu of a

+service contract or a public market

+are subject to a stamp duty of CFA

+5 000 (article 529 of GTC modified

+by the finance law for 2013);

+- Any application other than those mentioned above addressed to the Tax Authorities is subject to a stamp duty of XAF2 000.